Web DevelopmentUX vs CX - what's the difference

 Designing the user experience should take place at all levels of interaction.
 Remember that a large scenario consists of many small ones, and each can work fine, but only when testing the entire chain will you find out what works or does not.

 User experience is the basis of a positive customer experience.
-These areas are closely interrelated with each other, and it cannot be said that one thing is more important than the other.
+These areas are closely interrelated, and one thing cannot be said to be more important than the other.
 The complementary tasks of CX and UX specialists explain the need for their close cooperation.

 UX mainly deals with the product itself, not the customer.
 In turn, CX pays attention to the multichannel interactions of the user with your company in both online and offline environments.